 - Install a rain barrel to collect and reuse water runoff from your house, which can reduce your water bill and help minimize stormwater runoff.

 - 93% of debris on Lake Erie beaches is plastic.
-Reduce use of disposable, single-use plastics by replacing items like grocery bags and to-go utensils with reusable options.
+Reduce your use of disposable, single-use plastics by replacing items like grocery bags and to-go utensils with reusable options.

 - Pick up litter and debris in your yard and community, including pet waste.
 By doing so, you’re not only keeping your neighborhood beautiful, you’re also keeping trash out of your local waterways and Lake Erie.